joe-jordan/pyvoro/README.md

   radii=[1.3, 1.4] # particle radii -- optional, and keyword-compatible arg.
 )
 ```

-*NEW:* 2D support has been added - see below for an example!

-*ALSO NEW:* radical tesselation support has now been added - see the new optional `radii` arguments to the `compute_*` functions.

-*Coming soon:* I will be adding support for periodic boundary conditions in the near future.
-Voro++ supports this function, I'll just be adding access to it from the python interface.

 returning an array of voronoi cells in the form: